 2. Faster project visibility: “check ENG progress” in seconds

 One of the hidden productivity drains for the C-suite is chasing updates.
-Whether it’s a product rollout, a digital transformation programme or a regional expansion, CEOs constantly ask for short descriptions of:
+Whether it’s a product rollout, a digital transformation programme or a regional expansion, CEOs are constantly asking for clear, concise views of:

-Instead of waiting for a deck or email summary, Copilot enables leaders to draft a project update instantly.
+Instead of waiting for a deck or email summary, Copilot enables leaders to generate an instant, structured update by pulling together information from across emails, documents and meetings.

-• “Provide a series KPIs vs targets wins losses risks competitive moves.”
+“Provide KPIs vs targets, wins, losses, risks and competitive moves.”

-• “Check ENG progress pilot program results and highlight blockers.”
+“Check engineering progress on the pilot program and highlight blockers, delays and key milestones.”

 It is no surprise that even a billionaire tech leader like CEO Satya Nadella has spoken publicly about using structured prompts across all his apps to streamline executive workflow.
 The lesson is clear: AI belongs in the everyday workflow of leadership.